tanvirsinghahuja/tanvirsinghahuja/README.md

 <h1>Welcome to my Github </h1>

-I'm an aspiring machine learning and data scientist enthusiast with an extensive background in early stage fintech startups with focus UX/UI Design.
+I'm an data analyst with an extensive background in early stage fintech startups with focus UX/UI Design.
 I have an undergradute degree in Computer Science from Birla Institute of Technology and Sceience in Dubai and post-graduate in Business Analytics from Seneca College.
 I am graduate in [Applied A.I.
 Development Solutions](https://www.georgebrown.ca/programs/applied-ai-solutions-development-program-postgraduate-t431) postgraduate program at George Brown College which helped me began my journey to becoming a Data Scientist.

 Working on unique and challenging projects has enhanced my logical thinking capabilities and has enabled me to 'think differently'.
 As a data analyst, I can analyze complex data, identifying potential risks/opportunities and provide solutions.
 Something that I like about my domain, is that I get to work with a lot of different people from a wide range of disciplines.
 This helps my inquisitive nature - I am always curious to gain knowledge from everywhere I can, and I enjoy learning from other's experiences.